LiMinggang/madedit-mod/README.txt

 New: New MadPython API GetRangeText
 Fix: IPC failure on Linux #234
 Fix: Bugs found by CPPCheck
-Fix: MadPython can't take chars not encoded by current ecoding
+Fix: MadPython can't take chars not encoded by current encoding
-Fix: Restore default behavior of click on line number area Update C++ syntax to C++11
+Fix: Restore default behavior of click on line number area
+Fix: Hang on closing Option Dialog if click Code preview edit on Source formatter tab Update C++ syntax to C++11
 Update uchardet to latest version
 Update Astyle to 3.0.1